Deploying a Cloud-Based Text Extraction App with One Ansible Command

 })

 Lastly, the extracted text is stored in Redis using the unique hash as the key.
-This ensures that future requests for the same image can be served from the cache, improving response times.
+Future requests for the same image are then served from the cache, improving response times.

 Deploying to Systems